It’s not all soccer practice and Starbucks runs. Homemaking is a real job that can save you the equivalent of a full-time salary. Here’s how.

 - only make things you know you’ll really use

-- start with very simple projects like crocheted dish cloths or homemade cleaning soap
+- start with straightforward projects like crocheted dish cloths or homemade cleaning soap

 - set a budget for crafting supplies and get what you need over time